Frontier myth: Overview

-The Origin and Development of the Myth
+The origin and development of the myth

-Beginning in the original colonies, Richard Slotkin argues that the settlers brought a synthesis of romantic European myths and ideas across the Atlantic, particularly the idea that the New World was a place where they could reinvent themselves.
+Beginning in the original colonies, Richard Slotkin argues that the settlers brought a synthesis of romantic European myths and ideas across the Atlantic Ocean, particularly the idea that the New World was a place where they could reinvent themselves.
 However, since the land was occupied by Native Americans the incoming colonists took the land with violence, hence the title regeneration through violence.
 Slotkin continues on to argue that the violent interactions with Native Americans became central to the myth of the frontier, and the American hero has been one who mediated between these two worlds.
-The first national hero to do this was Daniel Boone, the first archetype of the western hero, “An American hero is the lover of the spirit of the wilderness, and his acts of love and sacred affirmation are acts of violence against the spirit and her avatars.”
+The first national hero to do this was Daniel Boone, the first archetype of the Western hero, "An American hero is the lover of the spirit of the wilderness, and his acts of love and sacred affirmation are acts of violence against the spirit and her avatars."
 This is the foundation for the myth of the frontier that began in the colonies.
-It was further developed in the nineteenth century to meet the growing needs of industrialization, incorporating the exploitation of land.
+It was further developed in the 19th century to meet the growing needs of industrialization, incorporating the exploitation of land.
 The myth of the frontier held promise of wealth in the undiscovered lands and thus encouraged settlement, but Slotkin argues that the myth of the frontier distorted the historical reality that the methods for attaining the wealth were developed in the city (and in Europe).
-Slotkin illustrates that the myth of the frontier was created in the colonies through violent interactions, and was developed throughout the eighteenth and nineteenth centuries to fit the needs of a developing civilization.
+Slotkin illustrates that the myth of the frontier was created in the colonies through violent interactions, and was developed throughout the 18th and 19th centuries to fit the needs of a developing civilization.